rack/rack-attack/README.md

     # In config/application.rb
     config.middleware.use Rack::Attack

-Or in your `config.ru`:
+Or for Rackup files:

+    # In config.ru
     use Rack::Attack

 Optionally configure the cache store for throttling:

-    Rack::Attack.cache.store = my_cache_store # defaults to Rails.cache
+    Rack::Attack.cache.store = ActiveSupport::Cache::MemoryStore.new # defaults to Rails.cache

 Note that `Rack::Attack.cache` is only used for throttling, not blacklisting & whitelisting.
+Your cache store must implement `increment` and `write` like [ActiveSupport::Cache::Store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).

 ## How it works

-The Rack::Attack middleware examines each request against *whitelists*, *blacklists*, and *throttles* that you define.
+The Rack::Attack middleware compares each request against *whitelists*, *blacklists*, and *throttles* that you define.
 There are none by default.

- * If the request matches any whitelist, the request is allowed.
+ * If the request matches any whitelist, it is allowed.
 Blacklists and throttles are not checked.
- * If the request matches any blacklist, the request is blocked.
+ * If the request matches any blacklist, it is blocked.
 Throttles are not checked.
  * If the request matches any throttle, a counter is incremented in the Rack::Attack.cache.
 If the throttle limit is exceeded, the request is blocked and further throttles are not checked.

 ## Usage